top of page

 Again, medicine is a healing art.
 We as doctors lay our hands on our patients day in and day out, to bring healing and renew health.
 Energy is transferrable, positive or negative.
 Ever walked into a room after two people have argued, and you feel the tension without a word having to be said in your presence?
 Attended a one-year-old's birthday and you feel the love, joy, and celebration in the air.

-A doctor that is happy, physically, mentally, and spiritually, is more likely to be present during your visit, to take the time to get to know you and your concerns, to not rush, and to offer all treatment options available, or to refer you to someone with those treatments available in order for you to regain your health.
+A doctor who is happy, physically, mentally, and spiritually, is more likely to be present during your visit, to take the time to get to know you and your concerns, to not rush, and to offer all treatment options available, or to refer you to someone with those treatments available in order for you to regain your health.

 The End